grayTurtle01/cs50_Demos/README.md

 ## Description

 Some examples, labs and problems sets from the course was implemented in this app.

 The implementations were made it in html javascript and python.

+Each unit of code was wrapped in a card.

 Also there is a  Week planificator project inside.

+The Week planificator has Today interface when the user can set the task for today.

+Also there is a Week planificator, where the user can put their task for every week.

 This planificator can log users.

+The app has nigh-mode feature

 [Live Demo](https://grayturtle.pythonanywhere.com/)